WCW's Women Change Worlds Blog

 So if top team diversity is good for the bottom line, why aren’t corporations rushing to diversify their leadership?
 The answer may be the persistent bias in viewing men with identical credentials to women as more competent than the women.
 The results of a recent experiment reported in the Proceedings of the National Academy of Sciences, online Sept.
 17 can shed light on this gender bias.
 The study focused on the scarcity of women in academic science, where women are also highly underrepresented.
 In this experiment, science faculty from research-intensive universities rated the application materials of a graduate student—who was randomly assigned either a male or female name—for a laboratory manager position.
 Faculty participants rated the male applicant as significantly more competent and hireable than the identical female applicant.
 (Faculty participants also selected a higher starting salary and offered more career mentoring to the male applicant.)

 It appears that undervaluing women’s credentials, seeing them as lacking the necessary competence, to be a laboratory manager or a corporate leader, is pervasive and quite resistant to change.
 This gender bias operates most forcefully in situations where people are evaluating candidates with whom they have little personal familiarity.
 Curiously, in actual organizational settings the results of field studies (not laboratory experiments) have shown that there are few differences in how male and female managers are perceived.
 Greater familiarity with the actual characteristics and performance of managers one works with seems sufficient to overcome masculine biases.
-However, hiring and promotions decisions are made by people who do not know the candidate personally.
+However, hiring and promotions decisions are made blogpullquoteFortune500sby people who do not know the candidate personally.
 When there is no familiarity with the person being evaluated to trump the bias that makes men seem more competent, men are chosen over equally competent women.

 How are we to bring rationality to evaluating women on their merit?
 Becoming aware of implicit biases is a first step.
 Training can help us to be aware of our implicit biases.
 When faced with a hiring or promotion decision, we need to compel ourselves to justify an “automatic” assumption that a male candidate is more competent.
 Having diversity on evaluation committees is another must.